 Product Quality - NapaSan continues to meet or exceed regulatory compliance requirements at the wastewater treatment plant.
-Sanitary Sewer Overflows are few, with both the number and volume of spills remaining below the state average, except in extraordinary cases.
-The trend line for the number of plugged main lines is down.
-Recycled water quality is a concern, with measured chlorides exceeding the maximum levels in 2015, but some progress made in 2016 to bring the number down.
+Sanitary Sewer Overflows were rated "unacceptable" for 2017 due to a number and volume of overflows related to severe weather events.
+The trend line for the number of plugged main lines continued its 10-year downward trajectory.
+Recycled water quality improved over past years, particularly for chlorides, but remains on the "watch" list due to the 5-year trend.

-Customer Service - The trend in reduced number of service calls due to NapaSan causes should result in more satisfied customers.
+Customer Service - The continued trend in reduced number of service calls due to NapaSan causes should result in more satisfied customers.
 The customer service surveys begun in 2011 appear to support this, with very high marks for the Collections crews.
-NapaSan met its stated customer service response time goals for service calls and for development review, although the trend on service call response time is being watched.
+NapaSan met its stated customer service response time goals for service calls and for development review.

 Employee and Leadership Development - Retirements have been as anticipated the past several years, with no turnover beyond what was expected.
-Anticipated retirements of 15% over the next five years suggest a continuation of this trend.
-The employee survey, which measures job satisfaction among other things, was collected in 2016, with continued positive results.
+Anticipated retirements of 25% over the next five years has been anticipated and planned for.
+The employee survey, which measures job satisfaction among other things, was completed in 2017, with continued positive results.
 This past year, on-line safety training met its 90% target for both completion and timeliness.
 NapaSan has drafted several succession plans for key positions, with training enabled to support the plans, and training programs are in place to capture collection system and operations knowledge.

-Operational Optimization - Over the past decade, the plant has generally reduced its consumption of electricity overall, as well as its use per million gallons treated, although this number is impacted by the drought with higher than usual concentrations and greater demand for recycled water.
-NapaSan's self-produced electricity was impacted by the cogeneration engine being offline in November and December for planned major maintenance.
-Chemical consumption per million gallons treated is continues to be steady, with small variation due to weather.
+Operational Optimization - Over the past decade, the plant has generally remained steady in its consumption of electricity overall, as well as its use per million gallons treated, although this number is impacted by the drought with higher than usual concentrations.
+Greater demand for recycled water is contributing toward an upward climb in consumption, but this was expected with the recycled water system expansion.
+NapaSan's self-produced electricity was impacted by the cogeneration engine being offline in the last two months of 2016 and first two months of 2017 for planned major maintenance, but the overall percentage of self-generated electricity increased as the new solar array came online.
+Chemical consumption per million gallons treated decreased for the two high volume chemicals (sodium hypochlorite and polymer), both in overall quantity and in quantity per million gallons treated.
 Staff in both Collections and Plant Maintenance have maintained or improved their ratios of planned maintenance verse corrective maintenance.

-Financial Viability - The operating ratio was positive for the first time in ten years in 2016.
-This trend indicates that NapaSan had been spending more than what it brings in in revenue, when including debt service and depreciation.
+Financial Viability - The operating ratio was positive for the second year in a row, but is still on the "watch" list as the prior 8 years failed to reach the 1.0 benchmark.
 The current ratio and the days of cash on hand are sufficient to meet operating needs.
 The debt service coverage ratio is significantly higher than the required 125%, and NapaSan maintains adequate financial policies and internal controls.
-The District's reserves are funded in accordance with financial policies.
-All of these factors were evaluated by Standard & Poor's and resulted in an increased bond rating from AA- to AA this past year.
+NapaSan's reserves are funded in accordance with financial policies.
+All of these factors were evaluated by Standard & Poor's and resulted in maintaining our AA rating, but with an enhanced outlook to "positive."